-The islands of Libong and Muk, off the western coast of Thailand, comprise 8,649 acres and 3,718 acres of land respectively.
-They are home to the only remaining population of Thailand’s endangered dugongs–marine mammals closely related to manatees–who feed upon the islands’ expansive seagrass beds.
-Nearby are two uninhabited islands, Lao-Tam and Ko Kah, which provide a critical filtering mechanism between heavy erosion from the mainland and the seagrass beds of Libong and Muk Islands.
+The islands of Libong and Muk, off the west coast of Thailand, comprise 8,649 acres and 3,718 acres of land respectively.
+They are home to the only remaining population of Thailand’s endangered dugongs.
+These slow-moving marine mammals, closely related to manatees, feed on the islands’ expansive seagrass beds.
+Nearby are two uninhabited islands, Lao-Tam and Ko Kah, which protect the seagrass beds from heavy erosion from the mainland.

 YADFON, a local NGO, has been working with local communities for years.
 Seacology is working with YADFON to give these island communities materials and supplies for a network of seagrass bed and mangrove forest preservation projects.
 Preserving this precious habitat will protect the endangered dugongs.